 Most people talk about sump pumps after a heavy storm or flood and that’s because sump pumps redirect water away from your home.
 Read on to learn how exactly a sump pump works and find out if installing one is right for you!

-Types of Sump Pumps
+Types of Sump Pumps: Guide

 What Size Sump Pump Do I Need?

 The horsepower and gallons per minute requirement for a house can be calculated by the area of drainage connected to the sump, the depth to groundwater, and the depth of your basement.
 Ultimately, it depends on the amount of water your basement or crawl space gets.

-Final Thoughts: Do I Need One?
+Final Thoughts: Do I Need a Sump Pump?

 Although installing a sump pump can be extremely beneficial, not all homes need one.
 If you’ve never experienced flooding in your home, a sump pump may not be necessary.

-Though, if you live in a flat or low-lying area that frequently collects rain water, a sump pump may be crucial to preventing basement flooding.
+Though, if you live in a flat or low-lying area that frequently collects rainwater, a sump pump may be crucial to preventing basement flooding.
 Has your basement flooded before?
 If so, it’s likely to happen again if you haven’t made any major renovations such as replacing your old foundation.
 Installing a sump pump may also offer you some extra “flood insurance” to protect a newly finished basement or storage.

 Sump pumps give you peace of mind that no matter what weather you encounter, your basement will be kept safe and dry.